-Until recently, in the United States there were no commercially available rootstocks for peach with proven resistance to ARR pathogen.
+Until recently, in the US there were no commercially available rootstocks for peaches with proven resistance to this pathogen.
 Available chemical controls are not considered to be cost effective.
-‘Guardian’ is currently the dominant rootstock for the southeastern peach industry primarily due to its superior resistance to PTSL.
-However, ‘Guardian’ is highly susceptible to the widespread ARR pathogen.
-‘MP-29’ is recently released clonal plum-peach hybrid rootstock, developed by Dr. Beckman, USDA, which provide superior resistance to ARR, PTSL, and root-knot nematodes.
-‘MP-29’ offers the benefits of ARR resistance without the adverse effect on scion fruit size and productivity.
+Guardian is currently the dominant rootstock for the southeastern peach industry primarily because of its superior resistance to PTSL.
+However, Guardian is highly susceptible to the widespread ARR pathogen.
+MP-29 is a recently released clonal plum-peach hybrid rootstock that was developed by Tom Beckman (USDA).
+This hybrid provides superior resistance to ARR, PTSL, and root-knot nematodes.
+It also offers the benefits of ARR resistance without the adverse effect on scion fruit size and productivity.

-In a previous multistate peach rootstock study, 14 Prunus rootstocks budded with ‘Redhaven’ peach were planted at 16 locations in North America in 2009.
-Nine-year rootstock performance from 13 states showed significant differences among rootstocks and sites for tree survival, number of root suckers, tree growth, bloom date, fruit maturity date, fruit size, cumulative yield, and yield efficiency.
+In a 2009 multistate peach rootstock study, 14 Prunus rootstocks budded with Redhaven peaches were planted at 16 locations across North America.
+Nine-year rootstock performance from 13 states showed significant differences among rootstocks and sites for tree survival, root suckers, growth, bloom date, fruit maturity date, fruit size, cumulative yield, and yield efficiency.
 The clonal P. persica rootstocks HBOK 10 (Controller™ 8) and HBOK 32 (Controller™ 7) appeared to be the most promising of the size-controlling rootstocks tested.
-Size controlling rootstocks are particularly valuable when high-density peach orchards are designed, due to their potential to reduce management costs, provide economic sustainability by reducing chemical pesticide applications, and also improve environmental sustainability.
+Size controlling rootstocks are particularly valuable when high-density peach orchards are designed because of their potential to reduce management costs, provide economic sustainability by reducing chemical pesticide applications, and also improve environmental sustainability.

 Thus, a new trial was established to compare the performance of recently released size-controlling and pest resistant rootstock cultivars that could provide improved economic and environmental sustainability in peach production in Alabama.